 Series documents the surveying and mapping of county roads.
 Records include road surveyor notes, alignment, profile, and other survey maps, and road registers.
 Information includes legal descriptions of the roads; road names and numbers; plans and profiles; township, range, and section numbers; dates of activity; and scales.
 General road maps may be found in the series titled Road and Bridge Records.

 Series reports the general and financial statistics of each school district located in the county.
-Information includes school district number and clerk's name; number of individuals within the district between ages four and twenty; number of teachers employed; number of school houses (owned by the district); number of legal voters; number of libraries and books within each; number of private schools; cash on hand at last report; district tax received from county; state schools funds received; general value of school grounds and furnishings; property values; enrollment; number of students enrolled from outlying districts; school census; and board minutes.
+Information includes school district number and clerk's name; number of individuals within the district between ages 4 and 20; number of teachers employed; number of school houses (owned by the district); number of legal voters; number of libraries and books within each; number of private schools; cash on hand at last report; district tax received from county; state schools funds received; general value of school grounds and furnishings; property values; enrollment; number of students enrolled from outlying districts; school census; and board minutes.
 Series may also contain school attendance and grade reports and data on students and parents.
 Records may be titled School District Clerk Annual Report, District Clerk's Book of Records, District Clerk Record Book, or Oregon School Register and Record Book, which is the most comprehensive record of school district activities.

 Series documents the official and financial affairs of the superintendent of schools concerning teachers, students, and schools located in the county.
 Records include annual statements on the condition of common (public) schools in the county, school district boundary records, school district accounts, and book purchases.
 Information includes financial information, school curricula, boundary descriptions, and enrollment and attendance data.
 Superintendent of schools records have been inventoried through 1965.